 - finding literary devices while reading

-I love what 3rd grade teacher Misty Knight said about chart paper and chart markers: "These resources could be used to create and deliver lessons anywhere.
-They are the most reliable - didn’t have to rely on internet or any other technology malfunctions to not take place.
-All I needed were these, my students, and a mind for learning!"
+"Chart paper can be used to create and deliver lessons anywhere.
+It is the most reliable - you don't have to rely on internet or any other technology malfunctions to not take place.
+All I needed is chart paper, my students, and a mind for learning!"

-This is one of my personal 9 Must Haves for the Upper Elementary Classroom.
+A class set of dry erases boards is one of my personal 11 Must Haves for the Upper Elementary Classroom.
 I used them daily for quick assessments.
 Apparently I'm not alone!

 Another teacher said, "We use these for almost every lesson.
 It’s a good way for students to work out problems without wasting paper, they hold up their boards so I can do a quick assessment and correct if needed."

 Another teacher also mentioned how you can also use plastic sleeves in the place of whiteboards for a cheaper alternative!

 I was a little surprised that paper was #9 on the list - especially since pencils were the #1 most needed teacher supply!

 Perhaps it is because students don't destroy our paper like they do our pencils - and paper doesn't need to be constantly sharpened and replaced!